 A penny saved is a penny earned

-It is as useful to save money that you already have as it is to earn more.
+The notion expressed in the proverbial saying 'A penny saved is a penny earned' is that it is as useful to save money that you already have as it is to earn more.

 The original form of this proverb used 'got' or 'gained' instead of 'earned'.
 That is recorded as early as the 17th century, in George Herbert's Outlandish Proverbs, circa 1633: